Generating Holistic 3D Human Motion from Speech: Introduction

 We address the above challenges and learn to model the conversational dynamics in a data-driven way.
 Firstly, to overcome the issue of data scarcity, we present a new set of 3D holistic body mesh annotations with synchronous audio from in-the-wild videos.
 This dataset was previously used for learning 2D/3D gesture modeling with 2D body keypoint annotations \citep{ginosar2019gestures} and 3D keypoint annotations of the holistic body \citep{habibie2021learning} by applying existing models separately.
 Apart from facilitating speech and motion modeling, our dataset can also support broad research topics like realistic digital human rendering.
 Then, to support our data-driven approach to modeling speech-to-motion translation, an accurate holistic body mesh is needed.
-Existing models of 3D body have focused on capturing either the body shape and pose isolated from hands and faces \citep{bogo2016keep,kanazawa2018end}, or the different parts together yet resulting in unrealistic or unstable results especially when applied to video sequences \citep{pavlakos2019expressive, feng2021collaborative, zhang2021pymaf}.
+Existing methods have focused on capturing either the body shape and pose isolated from the hands and face \citep{bogo2016keep,kanazawa2018end,yi2019mmface,li2023niki,Fang2023learning,yi2022mover,sun2023trace, zhang2021pymaf}, or the different parts together, which often produces unrealistic or unstable results, especially when applied to video sequences \citep{pavlakos2019expressive, feng2021collaborative, pymafx2022}.
 To solve this, we present \bodymethodname, which stands for \bodyfullmethodname.
-Specifically, \bodymethodname adapts SMPLify-X \cite{pavlakos2019expressive} to the videos of talking persons, and further improves it with several good practices in terms of stability, accuracy, and efficiency.
-Figure \ref{fig:rec_results} shows our reconstruction results.
+Specifically, \bodymethodname adapts SMPLify-X \cite{pavlakos2019expressive} to the videos of talking persons, and further improves it in terms of stability, accuracy, and efficiency through careful design choices.
+Figure \ref{fig:rec_results} shows example reconstruction results.